 You wouldn’t think that such simple ingredients could create a soup that would pack such a punch like this one can – and its all thanks to the Poles who brought us delicious Kielbasa (a smoked sausage found in the deli meat aisle; for my South African readers, these are what we have come to know and love as ‘Russians’.)
 This recipe is a great example of what we refer to as Dirty Keto: it’s a low-carb soup (only 10g carbs per hearty bowl), but the small amount of wheat and soy found in the sausages are considered highly frowned upon with the keto police.
 And they are correct: wheat is inflammatory and the Kielbasa itself is a processed meat.
 However, if you are flexible to give this a go on your low-carb journey, you will love the homely, hearty flavours.
-Do make the effort to source smoked paprika, as it adds the additional necessary flavour punch.
-If its not substantial enough as a main meal, serve this low-carb and cabbage soup with a slice or two of my Quick Chia Keto Bread.

 Backpacking around Vietnam with Funnyman in 2010 was one of our best holidays ever!
-I recall having phở (pronounced “fuh” – not “foo” or “foh”) for the first time in Hanoi – and I was blown away!
+I recall having pho bo (pronounced “fuh” – not “foo” or “foh”) for the first time in Hanoi – and I was blown away!
 I happily slurped it down numerous times as we travelled from north-to-south over those 3 weeks!
-Now, almost 10 years later, and hardcore into my low-carb lifestyle, I wanted to relive those awesome memories so I created a quick 15-minute phở which may not be like granny’s authentic bowl of phở on the Hanoi street corner, but its damn close!
-I used the (konjac / shirataki) ‘noodles‘ from the UK company Eat Water’s range to make it low-carb friendly.
-You will love it!
-Let me know how you get on..
+Now, many years later and hardcore into my low-carb lifestyle, I wanted to relive those awesome memories.
+I created a quick 15-minute low carb pho bo using the (konjac / shirataki) ‘noodles‘ from the UK company Eat Water’s range to make it low-carb friendly.
+I LOVE THIS.

-Inspiration for this recipe came from my darling friend, Little Debbie Bryson who makes something similar at her sop-en-dop* birthday party every winter in Cape Town.
+Inspiration for this courgette and brie soup recipe came from my darling friend, Little Debbie Bryson who makes something similar at her sop-en-dop* birthday party every winter in Cape Town.
 Since moving to UK, I have sadly missed so many of them.
 This is for you LDB, I know it doesn’t compare to yours – but I slurped my version up with a longing lump in my throat.
 The recipe makes two hearty bowls, filling enough as a main meal, but you could make it stretch to 4 servings and enjoy it as a late-afternoon light meal (cup-of-soup) and halve the macros accordingly..